CIO, Pacific Northwest National Laboratory

 Vanessa Pegueros is currently VP and CISO for DocuSign, helping to lead the company in providing an industry-leading security program to its customers.
 Pegueros formally worked with U.S. Bank as the senior VP responsible for enterprise information security and a team of more than 120 people.
 She also was the CISO at Expedia and has held senior-level security roles with Washington Mutual, Cingular and AT&T Wireless.
 She has held numerous other roles specifically within the wireless arena including network planning, architecture and engineering, technical sales, and product development.
 She has an MBA from Stanford University, an M.S. in telecommunication from the University of Colorado, and a B.S. in engineering from UC Berkeley.
 She holds GSEC, CRISC, CISM and CISSP security certifications.

-CISO, State of Montana
+CIO and CISO, State of Montana

 Lynne Pizzini, CISSP, CISM, CIPP